 The fountain has changed in appearance many times over the centuries; the last was in 1540 when, constructing ramparts around the island of Ortigia, the Spanish reduced the lake created by the spring of approximately 200 meters, reducing it to the much smaller, semicircular pool (at the foot of the wall) that we see today.
-Demolished in 1847 the overlying walls, the bases of the ramparts were transformed into the Belvedere (rearranged in 1947) that one can admire these days, and from which one can appreciate the fountain from above.
+The bases of the ramparts, which were demolished in 1847, were transformed into the Belvedere (rearranged in 1947) that one can admire these days, and from which one can appreciate from above the pool the fountain forms.

-The Fountain of Arethusa and the river Fiume Freddo in the province of Catania are the only two places in Europe where wild papyrus grows.
+The Arethusa fountain and the river Fiume Freddo in the province of Catania are the only two places in Europe where wild papyrus grows.
 To the delight of youngsters, freshwater fish and domestic ducks swim in the deep water of the spring.